ethanp/programming/Notes/Things to Notes about Programming.md

 * FTP was created for transferring files
     * That's why it gives you options for binary or ASCII modes
 * HTTP was created for transmitting HTML
-    * The file tipe is guessed based on the extension, though it can be specified in the header
+    * The file type is guessed based on the extension, though it can be specified in the header
 * Originally, FTP was better for file downloads because HTTP/1.0 didn't support resumable downloads (where client disconnects part-way through and